NCAR/HPC-Docs/docs/allocations/university-allocations/index.md

 funding* for the planned analysis.
 Researchers are only required to identify the specific NCAR-hosted data sets that are essential to completing their science objectives.
-(Because of this expanded eligibility, Data Analysis projects cannot make use of Cheyenne or Derecho.)
+(Because of this expanded eligibility, Data Analysis projects cannot make use of Derecho.)

 Data Analysis allocations are made for one year, but may be extended up to two additional years to complete the original project.